HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/system_requirements.md

 |Oracle on Amazon Relational Database Service|19c and later maintenance releases (acquired separately)|9.5|
 |Oracle on Amazon Relational Database Service|21c and later maintenance releases (acquired separately)|9.5|

-\* Apache Derby is not supported in a product environment.
+\* Apache Derby is not supported in a production environment.
 \** DB2 includes support for the DB2 pureScale component.

 ## LDAP servers